HyperviewHQ/sample_code/README.md

 The hope is that Hyperview users would find these samples useful.

-All of the example assume that you have created an API client with the appropriate permissions.
+The examples assume that you have created an API client with the appropriate permissions.